plymer/wx-api/README.md

 Params:

-- `siteID`: 4-letter ICAO identifier for the site
+- `site`: 4-letter ICAO identifier for the site
-- `numHrs`: integer number of hours of requested METARs
+- `hrs`: integer number of hours of requested METARs

+---

 `/taf` returns a JSON string containing the TAF for the selected site

 Params:

-- `siteID`: 4-letter ICAO identifier for the site
+- `site`: 4-letter ICAO identifier for the site

+---

 `/sitedata` returns a JSON string containing the metadata for the selected site

 Params:

-- `siteID`: 4-letter ICAO identifier for the site
+- `site`: 4-letter ICAO identifier for the site